Drug Crime Defense Attorneys in Topeka, Kansas

 Possession of any opiate, narcotic, or stimulant detailed in Schedule II is classified as a level-four felony and will incur a fine of up to $100,000, prison time, or both.

-Penalties for possession of Schedule V drugs
+Drug crime penalties for possession of Schedule V drugs

 Possession of any opiate, narcotic, or stimulant detailed in Schedule II is classified as a class A nonperson misdemeanor and will incur a fine of up to $2,500 and up to one year in prison, or both.

-Penalties for possession of CDS precursors
+Drug crime penalties for possession of CDS precursors

 CDS precursors are substances used to manufacture CDS.
 Some common examples are: